-Discontinue OFIRMEV immediately if symptoms associated with allergy or hypersensitivity occur.
+Discontinue OFIRMEV immediately if symptoms associated with allergy or hypersensitivity occur, or at the first appearance of skin rash.
 Do not use in patients with acetaminophen allergy.

 The most common adverse reactions in patients treated with OFIRMEV were nausea, vomiting, headache, and insomnia in adult patients and nausea, vomiting, constipation, pruritus, agitation, and atelectasis in pediatric patients.

-The antipyretic effects of OFIRMEV may mask fever in patients treated for postsurgical pain.
+The antipyretic effects of OFIRMEV may mask fever in patients treated with postsurgical pain.

 OFIRMEV is approved for use in patients ≥ 2 years of age.